What Is the Lifespan of Goldfish?

 Many families that win a goldfishes at the fair bring it home and place in a fishbowl.
 These bowls are usually too small for the fish to survive.
 After all, the standard fish can grow to be about 10-inches long.
 Most fishbowls cannot support this size of fish.

 Experts, say that just one gold fish requires a minimum of 20 to 30 gallons of water.
 This would require a rather large fish tank.
 However, outdoor fishponds make a great alternative for goldfish.
 Depending on the size of the pond, a goldfish can flourish in this type of environment and last for many years to come.
+Take a look at the aqua one tanks for some great examples.

 Another common cause of premature death in goldfish is overfeeding.
 Many families feed their fish too much food every day.
 A goldfish only needs a small pinch of food one time a day.
 This uneaten food will fall to the bottom of the tank and increase the risk of bacteria, which can lead to infections and disease.
 High quality flake food is the best type of food to use for your goldfish.